 This January, we are recruiting to 8 secondment opportunity positions for Consultant Practitioners and Specialist Practitioners to work in the South East and South West regions.
 We’ll post details shortly.

-JOIN US: We're recruiting senior practitioners right now, see below to view the job specifications in detail or hear from the team in this Short film
+JOIN US: see below to view the job specifications in detail or hear from the team in this short film about HOPE(S)

 What is HOPE(S)